-- · Meet the high school course requirements - Meet the Regent Admission Index (RAI) score equivalent of 265 or higher.
-For students entering in Fall 2021, you may be admitted to this college without a test score. - Present a cumulative high school GPA of 3.33 or higher (can be weighted or unweighted).
+- Meet the high school course requirements (see back for details). - Meet the Regent Admission Index (RAI) score equivalent of 265 or higher. - Present a cumulative high school GPA of 3.33 or higher (can be weighted or unweighted).

 It is highly recommended that applicants for admission to the College of Engineering have: